supercharge/docs/testing.md

 ## Introduction
 Boost includes a testing utility called `base-test`.
 This testing utility is an implementation on top of [AVA](https://github.com/avajs/ava).
-AVA is a test runner taking advantage of parallel test runs through Node.js’ async nature.
+AVA is a test runner taking advantage of parallel test runs through Node.js’s async nature.

 The `base-test` abstracts the common AVA callback-style testing to a class-based testing.
 The benefit of class-based testing in Boost is that you can built your tests with helpers provided by the framework.

 The default Boost application comes with a `test` directory.
-Put all your test files into this directory.
-The `test` directory contains the `integration` and `unit` folders.
+The `test` directory is the place where you put all your test files.
+Inside of `test`, you’ll find the `integration` and `unit` directories.
+Put your files in one of the two folders, depending on the type of test you write.

 Unit tests focus on a small piece of your code, mostly on a single method.
 Integration tests in contrast test a multiple aspects of your code and how they interact with each other.
 Imagine an integration test like a request from an end user against your application.

 ## Environment